 \begin{Defn} A pair $(F,f)$ with $f \in \mathcal{C}_{F}^1(K)$ such that $0 = \sum_{i=1}^{\infty} m_i(f^{\otimes i})$ is called an $A_\infty$-local system.
 The set of $A_\infty$-local systems is denoted $\mathsf{Loc}_{A_\infty}^{\Cal}(K)$. \end{Defn}

-It is important to note that the Maurer-Cartan equation above is not finite, but has a finite number of terms when evaluated on any simplex due to the fact that $\Delta^{n}(\sigma)=0$ for $n>>0$.
+It is important to note that the Maurer--Cartan equation above is not finite, but has a finite number of terms when evaluated on any simplex due to the fact that $\Delta^{n}(\sigma)=0$ for $n>>0$.